Wedding Venue Dietary Requirements: Complete Guide

 Clear Communication Standards

-Successful dietary wedding accommodation hinges on clear, consistent communication with your caterer from day one.
+Successful dietary accommodations at a wedding depend on clear and consistent communication with your caterer from the start.
 Include dietary questions on your RSVP cards and compile a thorough list of your guests' restrictions and allergies.
 Expert caterers offer numerous free-from options that can satisfy various nutritional needs.
 Please share this information with your caterer early to ensure they can plan and prepare accordingly.

 Schedule ingredient-tasting sessions with your caterer to personally verify the quality and safety of alternative menu items.
 You'll also want to verify their experience handling special diets and cross-contamination procedures.
 Discuss kitchen facilities and establish protocols for ingredient labelling to set clear catering expectations.
-Ensure your caterer uses separate utensils for different dishes and maintains strict allergen awareness.
+Ensure your caterer uses separate utensils for each dish and maintains strict awareness of allergens.

 It's crucial to have a system for clearly marking dishes, especially in buffet settings, so guests can easily identify suitable options.
 Don't forget to establish a plan for managing last-minute dietary communication challenges.
 Appoint a trusted point person to handle unexpected dietary requests on your wedding day and ensure extra meal options are available for common restrictions.

-Keep communication channels open between your caterer, venue staff, and guests to address any concerns promptly.
+Keep communication channels open between your caterer, venue staff, and guests to address any concerns promptly and effectively.
 Consider sharing menu details in advance through your wedding website to help guests prepare accordingly.

 Guest Communication Strategies